scalalandio/chimney/docs/source/index.rst

   approach is to separate model schemas of different bounded contexts
-- we use code-generation tools like Protocol Buffers that generate primitive types like ``Int`` or ``String``, while you'd prefer to use value objects in you domain-level code to improve type-safety and readability
+- we use code-generation tools like Protocol Buffers that generate primitive types like ``Int`` or ``String``, while you'd prefer to use value objects in your domain-level code to improve type-safety and readability

 Chimney provides a compact DSL with which you can define transformation rules and transform your objects with as little boilerplate as possible.